mateuszniechwiej/Climbing-Buddy/TESTING.md

 # Site Goals Test

-1. To provide users with a simple- and easily navigated website to help them to create a request to find the correct partner for the climbing day. :heavy_check_mark:
+1. To provide users with a simple and easily navigated website to help them to create a request to find the correct partner for the climbing day. :heavy_check_mark:

 2. To increase the number of climbing events and allowing participating expanding network of new friends who share the same passion.